Avaiga/taipy-getting-started/steps/explain_md/step_4_pipeline_execution.md

-So far, you have described your graph; this graph represents your process.
+So far, you have described your graph; let's implement it with Taipy!

 # Pipeline configuration